New ASTM E74-18 Changes - Intro

 7.4.1 “……For any force-measuring instrument, the errors observed at corresponding forces taken first by increasing the force to any given test force and then by decreasing the force to that test force may not agree.
 Force-measuring instruments are usually used under increasing forces, but if a force-measuring instrument is to be used under decreasing force, it shall be calibrated under decreasing forces as well as under increasing force.
 Use the procedures for calibration and analysis of data given in Sections 7 and 8 except where otherwise noted.
 When a force-measuring instrument is calibrated with both increasing and decreasing forces, the same force values should be applied for the increasing and decreasing directions of force application, but separate calibration equations should be developed.”

-- Major change as before the text allowed rotation by one third, one quarter, or one-half turn.
+- Major change as before the text allowed rotation by one-third, one-quarter, or one-half turn.
 In some cases, this would allow calibration laboratories to avoid sections of the force-measuring instrument that may have had high deviations.
-Now the standard is clear as what needs to be done to test for reproducibility.
+Now the standard is clear as to what needs to be done to test for reproducibility.
 Section 7.5.2 is basically the same change but for tension.

 7.5.3 is a subtle change allowing compression or tension to be used as the first part of the calibration.